 Pedestrians and Cyclists

 During construction on Beach Drive, the paved multi-use trail will remain open for pedestrians and cyclists during daylight hours.
 During segments 1A and 1B, the trail gate at the National Zoo will be open between 6 a.m. and 7 p.m.
 Pedestrians and cyclists will need to plan an alternate route, between 7 p.m. and 6 a.m., as there will be no access to the trail through the National Zoo or the zoo tunnel.

 During construction on the paved multi-use trail, NPS will provide a protected and designated space for cyclists and pedestrians on Beach Drive.
 Park users are advised to stay alert and to follow signs, because conditions and routes will change as construction progresses.
 Additionally, cyclists and pedestrians are reminded to respect posted closures.
 Using the closed sections of Beach Drive (currently between Porter St NW and Rock Creek & Potomac Parkway) is prohibited and violators are subject to citation.

-Due to very serious safety concerns resulting from the number of almost-accidents between construction equipment and people who have illegally entered the closed area, increased patrols by the United States Park Police are being implemented in the closure area.
+Due to very serious safety concerns resulting from the number of close calls between construction equipment and people who have illegally entered the closed area, increased patrols by the United States Park Police are being implemented in the closure area.

 Stay in the Know, How to get Project Updates

 Nixle is a free tool that allows information to be sent through text, email, social media, and the Nixle mobile app.
 You can register from your mobile phone or online at nixle.com.
 To receive text message alerts about the Beach Drive rehabilitation project, text BEACHDRIVE to 888777.
 To register online, visit www.nixle.com and create a user profile.
 After you register, you will receive information about the Beach Drive rehabilitation project including upcoming closure and detour information.
 You can opt out any time.
 Standard carrier data or messaging rates may apply.